 Drug Rehab Is a Starting Point.

-Drug addiction continues to plague America.
-When drug addiction takes over a life, it does not just hurt one person, it hurts everyone around them.
-From family members to spouses, coworkers to clients, addiction is all inclusive, and will continue to hurt the addict and all those around until proper help is provided
+Drug addiction is a plague in modern-day America.
+When drug addiction takes over a life, it does not just hurt one person.
+It hurts everyone around them.
+Friends, family, coworkers, and especially the person who is addicted will all suffer consequences until the disease is treated.

 Substance Abuse and Counseling

-Counseling and therapy are well-developed and effective treatments for many of the problems people suffer from today.
-Often, issues that seem unsolvable or like they require medication can be resolved by working with a good counselor.
+Counseling and therapy are well-developed and effective treatments for many of the mental and emotional problems people suffer from today– including addiction.
+Often, issues that appear unsolvable or to require medication can be resolved by working with a good counselor.

 Counseling can be especially helpful for those struggling with substance abuse and addiction.
 When it comes to addiction, mental health and behavioral counseling are often a key part of the recovery process.